Menu

 Habitats and Wildlife

 Land and water creatures abound in the park.
-Common species include: muskrat, raccoon, cottontail rabbit, skunk, painted turtle, bullfrog, coyote, deer, bobcat, fisher cat, red & grey fox, yellow spotted salamander, yellow spotted turtle, box turtle, woodcock, bass, pickerel and sunfish.
-There are over 250 bird species in the park, including: blue jay, great blue heron, gosshawk, red tail hawk, yellow warbler, ruffed grouse, and quail.
+Common species include: muskrat, raccoon, cottontail rabbit, skunk, painted turtle, bullfrog, coyote, deer, bobcat, fisher cat, red & grey fox, yellow spotted salamander, yellow spotted turtle, and box turtle.
+There are over 250 bird species in the park, including: blue jay, great blue heron, gosshawk, red tail hawk, yellow warbler, ruffed grouse, woodcock, and quail.
 Fish commonly found in the 136-acre Aaron River Reservoir include bass, pickerel, sunfish, and perch.

 This park is the site of the Burbank Boulder.
 This rock, a remnant of the glacial period, balances itself at three points equally distant from each other.
 Also, the park contains the highest point in Hingham: Prospect Hill.